Part II: History of Fort Ross-Seaview Area

 Ocean at the end of Bohan-Dillon Road in 1978.
 Upon the advice of Santa Cruz Mountains winegrower friend

 Jim Beauregard, he decided to plant Pinot Noir.
-Beginning in 1980, he established his first 2-acre planting of
+Beauregard visited Hirsch property and said, "If you plant Pinot Noir here, this will be a world-famous vineyard.
+Beginning in 1980, Hirsch established his first 2-acre planting of vines that he acquired from Beauregard.
+The planting began in earnest by 1990

 above the fog line at 1,341 feet elevation a few miles inland from the Pacific Ocean.
 The vineyard became